 If you are planning to use the pool as the main activity for your hotel slumber party, you will want to know the pool’s hours of operation.
 You might even be able to negotiate a later closing time for the night of your stay.

-Find out the time that policy goes into effect so you can plan to be back in your room, keeping the noise level low.
+Many hotels have a quiet-time policy, so as not to disturb other guests during the nighttime hours.
+Find out when quiet hours begin so you can plan to be back in your room, keeping the noise level low.

 How many can have free breakfast?

 If the hotel offers free breakfast, make sure all of your party guests will be eligible.
 You might also ask about feeding kids who didn’t sleep over but want to come back in the morning to join their friends for breakfast.